Skip to main content

 • Command and control (C2): Beaconing, callbacks, domain fluxing.

-• Data exfiltration: DNS tunneling, anomalous uploads.
+• Data exfiltration: DNS tunneling, ICMP tunneling, anomalous uploads.

 • Cryptomining: Traffic to mining pools or abused VPS infrastructure.

-• Protocol abuse: Use of cleartext protocols (e.g., FTP, Telnet) and atypical port usage (e.g., SSH over port 443).
+• Protocol abuse: Use of cleartext protocols (e.g. FTP, Telnet) and atypical port usage (e.g. SSH over port 443).

 • Anonymizing circuits: Tor, I2P, Freenet.

-• Low-prevalence destinations: Domains or IPs contacted by only one host across all AlphaSOC deployments—often a hallmark of targeted campaigns.
+• Low-prevalence destinations: Domains or IPs contacted by only one host across all AlphaSOC deployments, often a hallmark of targeted campaigns.

-Each detection is scored for severity based on its risk and confidence, and enriched in real time with threat intelligence and contextual metadata to support informed triage.
+Each detection is scored for severity based on risk and confidence, and enriched in real time with threat intelligence and contextual metadata to support informed triage.

 Anomaly Detection